sebasDobleU/health-longitudinal-analysis/README.md

 Higher income is consistently associated with lower BMI across all groups.
 Unlike age or sex, income is a modifiable target for policy intervention — housing, food access, and employment programs could have measurable BMI effects.

 **3. Non-Hispanic Asian BMI requires different clinical thresholds** A 4-unit deviation below the population mean is large.
-The WHO has recommended lower BMI thresholds for Asian populations (overweight ≥ 23 instead of ≥ 25), and this finding supports that approach.
+The WHO (World Health Organization)has recommended lower BMI thresholds for Asian populations (overweight ≥ 23 instead of ≥ 25), and this finding supports that approach.

 **4. Mexican American and Non-Hispanic Black groups carry unexplained BMI burden** After controlling for age, sex, income, and time, these groups still show the highest deviations.
 This points to unmeasured structural factors — neighborhood food environments, occupational physical demands, healthcare access — that merit further investigation.